Peter and Magdalena Schmidt

 Peter Schmidt was born in Russia about 1856.

-Peter married Magdalena Krieger who was born in Norka, Russia on January 13, 1856, the daughter of Johannes Krieger (1831) and Magdalena Schwindt (1835).
+Peter married Magdalena Krieger, born in Norka, Russia, on January 13, 1856, the daughter of Johannes Krieger (1831) and Magdalena Schwindt (1835).
 Magdalena was the sister of another early Portland pioneer, Johannes Krieger.

-In 1892, the Schmidt's are boarding at 406 Sellwood in the Albina district and Peter is working as a laborer.
+In 1892, the Schmidt's were boarding at 406 Sellwood in the Albina district, and Peter worked as a laborer.
 Peter and Magdalena were among the founders of the Ebenezer German Congregation Church.

-In 1900, the family is living on East 8th Street and Peter is working as a milkman.
-Magdalena died on August 10, 1900 and by 1910 Peter is living with his three children John, Peter and Pauline.
+1900, the family lived on East 8th Street, and Peter worked as a milkman.
+Magdalena died on August 10, 1900, and by 1910, Peter was living with his three children, John, Peter, and Pauline.
 He's been out of work for 48 months.

 Peter's place and date of death have not yet been documented.

-Peter married Magdalena Krieger who was born in Norka, Russia on January 13, 1856, the daughter of Johannes Krieger (1831) and Magdalena Schwindt (1835).
+Peter married Magdalena Krieger, born in Norka, Russia, on January 13, 1856, the daughter of Johannes Krieger (1831) and Magdalena Schwindt (1835).
 Magdalena was the sister of another early Portland pioneer, Johannes Krieger.

-In 1892, the Schmidt's are boarding at 406 Sellwood in the Albina district and Peter is working as a laborer.
+In 1892, the Schmidt's were boarding at 406 Sellwood in the Albina district, and Peter worked as a laborer.
 Peter and Magdalena were among the founders of the Ebenezer German Congregation Church.

-In 1900, the family is living on East 8th Street and Peter is working as a milkman.
-Magdalena died on August 10, 1900 and by 1910 Peter is living with his three children John, Peter and Pauline.
+1900, the family lived on East 8th Street, and Peter worked as a milkman.
+Magdalena died on August 10, 1900, and by 1910, Peter was living with his three children, John, Peter, and Pauline.
 He's been out of work for 48 months.

 Peter's place and date of death have not yet been documented.